 Do your friends, family members, coworkers, or neighbors have dogs?
 Ask if you can take the dog for a walk.
 How do you feel when you’re walking the dog?
 If you can’t stop crying or have extreme feelings of depression, guilt, anger, or resentment, then maybe it’s too soon to get another dog.
 But if you feel okay – maybe not 100% happy because you’re probably reminded of your dog who died – then you might be ready for the next step…

 Don’t commit to adopting a dog yet – you’re just looking around.
 Do not allow yourself to be tempted to go home with a dog.
 This first visit to an animal shelter is about testing the waters and tuning in to how you feel.
 You’re still coping with your dog’s death — and if you make a hasty, impulsive decision to get another dog, you may regret it.
 The first visit to a shelter may be too soon to get another dog.

-If you’re devastated about your dog’s death, read Can’t Live Without Your Dog?
-How to Survive Your Pet’s Death.
+If you’re devastated about your dog’s death, read What to Do When Your Dog Dies.

 Write down your feelings after you visit the dog shelter

 “Write your feelings down, and read them again at another time,” says Sife in The Loss of a Pet.
 “Share them with a trusted friend.
 What new feelings are you beginning to have now or after the visit?
 Did you retain a strong memory of any of the animals you saw?”
 Feeling drawn to other dogs isn’t a betrayal of your dog who died – it’s a sense of compassion and kinship with a homeless, lovable animal.

 If you feel indecisive about getting another dog, or if you think it’s too soon to get another dog, don’t do it yet.
 Wait until you feel mostly positive and peaceful about adopting another dog.